 I will cover cameras that you wouldn’t even consider to be real cameras, like a smartphone.
 Yes, some smartphones are truly capable of taking remarkable travel photos!
 I’ve owned a few (I’ll cover it below) and have even sold the photos professionally.

-Below are the various attributes that you should look out for when shopping for a travel camera.
-These are the definitive factors to pay attention to find the best travel camera suited for you.
+Below are the various attributes that you should look out for when shopping for a camera.

 This is governed by the number of Megapixels stuffed into the sensor of the camera (or smartphone).
 The bigger sensor size (generally), the more megapixels can be crammed into it.
 More often than not, the more megapixels you have, the better the image quality and be bigger the size you can print.